 Milk & coffee.
 For some, essential - for others, an abomination.
 But one thing is for certain, and that’s if you’re going to add milk to your coffee, there is a right and a wrong way to do it.
 If you’re partial to adding some of that dairy goodness to your brew, check out some of our tips below to upgrade your milk and coffee game.

 Not a dairy drinker?
 Fear not - we’ve also got the lowdown on the best milk alternatives below.

 Never put cold milk in hot coffee.
 Ever.
-We really can’t stress this enough.
+We really can’t stress this enough, really.
 It kills the flavour of the coffee, smothering the more delicate flavours of your brew and quite frankly ruining what should be a lovely cup of coffee.

-Some coffee is just better suited for milk, and it’s really just a bit of common sense that will tell you which of our coffees will take milk and which won’t.
-Generally, the roast level gives you a pretty good idea - for instance, our Dark Roast is probably the best suited out of all our blends for milk, whereas our Light Roast would just end up insipid and tasteless.
-But this does get a bit more complicated, as roast level does not necessarily mean that the resulting coffee has the body and depth to handle milk.
+Some coffee is just better suited for milk.
+Generally, the roast level gives you a pretty good idea; for instance, a darker roast would work better with milk, whereas the lighter roasted coffee would be ‘drowned out’ by milk.
+But, this does get a bit more complicated, as roast level does not necessarily mean that the resulting coffee has the body and depth to handle milk.

-For reference, here’s a quick list of our current Nespresso® compatible pods, and how they perform...
+For reference, here’s a list of the different CRU Kafe pods, and how each blend performs with milk: